n1kk-08/CSET340/Monday - 8:30 - 10:30/E22CSEU0297/Readme.md

 This repository contains all the assignments for the Computer Vision and Video Analytics subject.

 📁 Contents
-Each assignment is provided in :
+Each assignment is provided in .pdf format

-.docx (Microsoft Word)
 👨‍💻 Author
 Made with dedication by:
 Akash Bartwal

 Roll Number: E22CSEU0297
 📚 Subject
 Computer Vision and Video Analytics
 Bachelor of Technology – Computer Science & Engineering